hashicorp/terraform-aws-vault/modules/vault-cluster/README.md

 This module attaches a security group to each EC2 Instance that allows inbound requests as follows:

-* **Vault**: For the Vault API port (default: 8200), you can use the `allowed_inbound_cidr_blocks` parameter to control the list of [CIDR blocks](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) that will be allowed access.
+* **Vault**: For the Vault API port (default: 8200), you can use the `allowed_inbound_cidr_blocks` parameter to control the list of [CIDR blocks](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) that will be allowed access and the `allowed_inbound_security_group_ids` parameter to control the security groups that will be allowed access.

 * **SSH**: For the SSH port (default: 22), you can use the `allowed_ssh_cidr_blocks` parameter to control the list of
   [CIDR blocks](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) that will be allowed access.